Faruq-Hameed/Carpool-Frontend/README.md

 ## Project Overview

-CarpoolApp is a mobile application designed to make carpooling more accessible and convenient.
+CarpoolApp is a mobile application that I am currently designed to make carpooling more accessible and convenient.
+It is a personal project.
 Users can sign up, log in, and verify their accounts to start carpooling with others in their community.
 The app aims to provide a seamless experience for users to find or offer carpool rides, reducing travel costs and environmental impact.

 ### Key Features